apache/pekko/docs/src/main/paradox/typed/actors.md

   scope2=test
 }

-Both the Java and Scala DSLs of Akka modules are bundled in the same JAR.
+Both the Java and Scala DSLs of Pekko modules are bundled in the same JAR.
 For a smooth development experience, when using an IDE such as Eclipse or IntelliJ, you can disable the auto-importer from suggesting `javadsl` imports when working in Scala, or viceversa.
 See @ref:[IDE Tips](../additional/ide.md).

 @@project-info{ projectId="actor-typed" }

-## Akka Actors
+## Pekko Actors

 The [Actor Model](https://en.wikipedia.org/wiki/Actor_model) provides a higher level of abstraction for writing concurrent and distributed systems.
 It alleviates the developer from having to deal with